How Low Can You Go? The Data-Light SE Challenge: The Mathematics of Simplicity

 To summarize the previous section, it would be useful if software engineering problems could be solved with very little data.
 But is there any evidence for that hope, or is it just wishful thinking?

 This section answers this question by documenting three mathematical results that discuss sample requirements for different problem types, from least to most ambitious.

-The least ambitious goal is {\bf Near Enough Optimization} (NEO); i.e. seek solutions within a negligible effect size of the optimal.
+The least ambitious goal is {\bf Near Enough Optimization} (NEO); i.e. seek solutions that are ``close enough'' to the optimal.
 In NEO, (a) near enough is good enough, and (b) supposedly better solutions are indistinguishable from the best seen so far.

 To model NEO, we assume exploring a table of data where, for each row, the $x$ values are known and $y$ values are hidden.
 We randomly sample rows, assuming: (i) solutions are randomly shuffled ensuring even spacing, and (ii) there exists some small $\varepsilon$ below which the $y$ values of two rows are indistinguishable.
 The second assumption follows Deb et al.'s epsilon domination criteria~\cite{deb2005epsilon}, where $\varepsilon$ divides the problem space into hypercubes requiring only one sample per cube.